 Urine contains poisonous waste materials dissolved in water.
 These waste products are of no use to the body.
 Urine must not be drunk regardless of the desperate nature of the situation.

-Survivors should not drink seawater as it increases dehydration, which continues even after consumption.
+Fishers should not drink seawater as it increases dehydration, which continues even after consumption.
 It could therefore prove to be a fatal mistake.

-Survivors should avoid the temptation to use seawater for dry and cracked lips.
+Avoid the temptation to use seawater for dry and cracked lips.

 Delirium and mental disturbance